 Tuesday, February 20, 2007

+In partnership with TOUCH Community Services, our pupils are in a special TOUCH Character Programmes in the year 2007.
+TOUCH Community Services is a voluntary welfare organisation that focuses on providing character & developmental programmes to schools.
+The aim is to further develop students’ character & self-esteem that each child can fulfil their dreams in life.
 On 25 January 2007, thirteen P6 pupils spent their afternoon under the hot sun walking along the Singapore River.
 They were there to learn a little bit of Singapore history.
 There, they visited a few historical sites along the river, namely the Statue of Sir Stamford Raffles and Mr Lim Bo Seng, two great historical figures of Singapore history.

 Who are they impersonating?